Is the iPad Mini 4 a worthy upgrade to the Mini 1, 2 or 3?

-This was only ever meant to be a quick “head’s up” rather than a full review because other than knowing about the increase in specs, there really isn’t much more to say about the new iPad Mini 4 over its predecessor.
+This was only ever meant to be a quick "head’s up" rather than a full review.
+Other than knowing about the increase in specs, there really isn't much more to say about the new iPad Mini 4 over its predecessor.

-Yes, it is faster, a touch smaller and so on but if you already have the iPad Mini 3 and don’t need the extra power, I wouldn’t bother upgrading.
-What I didn’t realise however, is that a few cool 3rd party products have come on the scene to work with iPads and iPhone’s due to Apple dragging their heels when it comes to accessories and add-ons.
+Yes, it is faster, a touch smaller and so on.
+If you already have the iPad Mini 3 and don't need the extra power, I wouldn't bother upgrading.
+What I didn't realise however, is that a few cool 3rd party products have come on the scene to work with iPads and iPhone's due to Apple dragging their heels when it comes to accessories and add-ons.

-One particularly useful bit of kit is the RAVPower FileHub Plus.
+One particularly useful bit of kit is the RP-WD03 from RAVPower.
 These guys make innovative products and this is no different.
 It acts as:

-I do feel “safe” with the iPad though as it’s heritage stands the test of time unlike my Androids which tend to lag a little now and again or the apps crash completely.
-I guess there will never be a perfect tablet that ticks all the boxes for everyone but the iPad Mini 4 is nice…very nice and if you are buying your first tablet, you could do a lot worse.
+I do feel "safe" with the iPad though as it's heritage stands the test of time.
+Unlike my Androids which tend to lag a little now and again or the apps crash completely.
+I guess there will never be a perfect tablet that ticks all the boxes for everyone but the iPad Mini 4 is nice.
+Very nice in fact and if you are buying your first tablet, you could do a lot worse.

 Me?
 I will still be using my Galaxy S4 as a phone (not ready to upgrade yet : ) and Galaxy Note 10.1 as a general email/Facebook/surfing tablet leaving the iPad Mini 4 purely for flying the Inspire 1…for now.
 The iPad Mini 4 still doesn't quite match the specs of the Galaxy Note 10.1 and that is now two years old.